endurtech/wpfrom-email/readme.txt

 If you check the "Enable" box, you must provide a senders email address.
 Otherwise no emails are sent.

 = How do I improve email delivery? =
-Be sure to use a real/existing email address on your server.
+Be sure to use a real/existing email address from your domain.

 == Upgrade Notice ==